What is Financial Planning?

 Financial Plan – How far have you reached?

 It makes for a good financial plan if reviewed from time to time after implementation.
 Implementation is the key to achieving goals but along with it, what holds more importance is to keep reviewing the plan from time to time.
-Financial planning is not static; it is an ongoing process which requires monitoring and reviewing financial decisions at the very least, yearly.
+Financial planning is not static; it is an ongoing process that requires monitoring and reviewing financial decisions at the very least, yearly.
 As they say, if you don’t control your finances, they will control you.

 Benefits of Financial Planning

 Financial Planning is a very beneficial practice.
 Without sound financial planning, you can miss out on important life goals.
 It provides you with a roadmap to achieve your financial goals and reduces uncertainty about the future by managing your money to achieve personal monetary satisfaction.
 A holistic financial plan can increase your quality of life along with providing you with the following benefits.

 - It provides you with an increased sense of awareness and control of your financial goals.
 Since you are completely in control of your expenses, it saves you from facing unwarranted debt or reliance on others for your financial stability or even bankruptcy in certain cases.

 - The most important function of financial planning is to safeguard your financial future thereby protecting your personal relationships.
 A sense of security for the family members leads to enhanced personal connections and less trouble for you in the future.

 - It also provides you with a comprehensive roadmap for your future obligations thereby giving you an opportunity to obtain and protect your financial resources.

 - It helps in monitoring your spending and expenses along with maintaining budgets and planning your tax expenses beforehand thereby somewhat increasing your cash flow.

 - It provides a better financial understanding of your current financial condition and what would it take to maintain the same standard of living in the future.
 By properly investing money in the existing financial options you can save for the future depending upon your objectives and risk appetite.